Upper School Curriculum

 Written Expression

 Placement in the proper level of writing benefits from input from those who know the student’s writing well.
-Current teachers should be consulted about placement.
-It is usually helpful if an academic writing sample corrected by the teacher can also be submitted.

 - Written Expression 2-2: Grammar & Composition